garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 at that point, my legs finally locked up.
 I walked a few steps and was able to miraculously start back up again and run for the last mile.
 This was painful.

+As the sole bright spot to this otherwise forgetable race, when I crossed the finish line, I spotted Meb Keflezghi.
+He was standing by himself on the other side of the finishing rail and he said hi to me and gave me a fist pump.
+That was pretty cool.

+## now that the race is over